NewAlexandria/vim.ana/README.md

 ## Install ##
-**Vim 7.3 is recommended.
-Some version greater than 7.0.23 is required for buffergator, unite, and possibly others.**
+**NeoVim is recommended.
+Vim 7.3 is probably a requirement.
+Some version greater than 7.0.23 is absolutely required for buffergator, unite, and possibly others.**

 Download and unpack to `~/.vim.ana` (the installer will look for it here.
 You can move it later)

-` cd ~; git clone git@github.com:NewAlexandria/vim.ana.git .vim.ana `

-> If your corporate enterprise firewalls `ssh` to GitHub, then you can use this link
->
-> ` cd ~; git clone https://github.com/NewAlexandria/vim.ana.git .vim.ana `
+` cd ~; git clone https://github.com/NewAlexandria/vim.ana.git .vim.ana `

 then link files and [do some other business](https://github.com/NewAlexandria/vim.ana/blob/master/install.sh)